ruiqimao/SugarCube/BOM.md

 ## Printed parts

 All required printed parts can be found in [STLs/](STLs).
-Parts are recommended to be printed in ASA or PC.

-Parts are named according to Voron naming convention:
-* Files prefixed with `[a]_` should be printed in an accent color.
-* Files suffixed with `_x*` should be printed in the specified quantity.
-* Files with no `_x*` suffix should be printed once.
+See the README in the folder for details.

 ## Laser cut parts